 Known and anonymous users can be segmented with a single filter or a complex set of filters.
 So you can engage with your users at the right moment with a meaningful and relevant dialogue.
 Customers and users of your online channels can belong to multiple segments.
 For example, a single user might be included in the segments "under 35 years old," "interested in football," "referred by social media," and "read December newsletter."

 In BlueConic, segmentation is dynamic, which means that the latest updates of profile property values are used to determine if a visitor falls in a specific segment in real time.
 BlueConic segments are also multidimensional.
 You can filter on several attributes at once, for example, creating a multidimensional customer segment based on CLV (customer lifetime value), interests, age, demographics, and so on.

 Select Segments from the BlueConic navigation bar to see a display of all existing segments for your BlueConic environment.
 You can use the search box to narrow the display by keyword, for example, to find segments related to subscribers.

 See "Object Navigation" for an in-depth discussion of navigating the display.

-To create a segment, select [Add Segment] at the top of the Segments window.
+To build a customer segment in BlueConic, select [Add Segment] at the top of the Segments window.
 A new segment appears, and you can enter a name for the segment.

 At the top of the screen you enter a name for the segment and next you can see the number of profiles it currently contains.
 When you first create a segment, and there are no restrictions in place yet, you see the total number of available profiles.